uitml/springfield/docs/getting-started.md

 ## Running experiments

+> This aspect of Springfield is still very much work in progress.
+Expect big
+> changes to how jobs are scheduled, monitored, etc.

 The only supported workflow for running experiments is using k8s jobs.
-Since jobs are not intended tailored for our typical experiment workflows, it's recommended that you install Frink.
+Since jobs are not intended tailored for our typical experiment workflows, it's recommended that you install _Frink_.
 It can be installed by executing the command below.
-The rest of the guide assumes it's been installed.
+The rest of this guide assumes it's been installed.

 ```console
 curl https://uitml.github.io/frink/install.sh | sh